rbnhmll/vue-workshop/vueJS_workshop--notes.md

 ...
 ```

 Now that our `search` method has been called, we should have up to 30 `Objects` in our `repos` `Array`.
+Check in out in the DevTools.

 ### Event modifiers

-Now, calling `preventDefault()` on the submit event is fine, but there's also a Vue way of modifying these types of events, which is more concise.
+Now, calling `event.preventDefault()` on the submit event is fine, but there's also a **Vue** way of modifying these types of events, which is more concise.
+These are called `event modifiers`, and are appended to the `event` using dot notation.

 `v-on:submit.prevent="search"`
-  * Prevent default search behaviour
+  * Prevent default submit behaviour (page refresh).

 `v-model.number="example"`
   * Forces a chosen data type.